Switzerland’s Great Cities

 Colorful 16th-century fountains are Bern's trademark.
 They were commissioned to brighten up the stony cityscape, to show off the town's wealth, and to remind citizens of local heroes and events.
 The city is named for its mascot, a bear — and bears are a reoccurring theme all over town.

 This famous clock tower was part of the main gate of the original town wall.
 One side of it has a playful mechanical show, appropriate in this country famous for its time pieces.
 The clock, which dates back to 1530, still performs each hour.
 While you can see the medieval clock mechanism from inside — fascinating in this land of clock and watch makers — most people enjoy the show from outside.
 At the top of the hour the rooster crows… the bears promenade as the happy jester comes to life.
 Father Time turns his hourglass and the rooster crows once more…as he has for about 500 years.
 In its day, this was a high-tech marvel.

 In this elegant city, you may brush elbows with some high-powered legislators, but you wouldn't know it.
 Everything feels casual for a national capital.
 The Swiss are very comfortable with their own style of democracy.

-The Swiss government is a bicameral system actually inspired by the US Constitution, with one big difference: Executive power is shared by a committee of seven, with a rotating ceremonial president and a passion for consensus.
-This is a mechanism to avoid power grabs by any single individual...a safeguard that the Swiss believe strengthens and protects their democracy.
+The Swiss government is a bicameral system actually inspired by the United States Constitution, with one big difference: Executive power is shared by a committee of seven, with a rotating ceremonial president and a passion for consensus.
+This is a mechanism to avoid a power grab by a single individual…a safeguard that the Swiss believe strengthens and protects their democracy.

 Observant travelers will notice how the Swiss government deals with its social problems with pragmatism and innovation.
 Too many cars and chronically unemployed people?
 Create a program providing free loaner bikes…run by people who would otherwise be collecting unemployment benefits.